 - They all actually liked SciFi – each expressed an appreciation for books they hadn’t been aware were SciFi.
 Those books tended to be less focused on the “robots and space ships” and more on “anthropology, sociology, and human psychology” – books like Stranger In A Strange Land, Left Hand of Darkness, 1984, and Brave New World.

-My Favorite Work of SciFi
+My Favorite Example of Unexpected SciFi

 Stranger In A Strange Land was the first SciFi novel to hit the New York Times Bestseller List.
 (Clearly I am not the only one who found it significant, and not the only reader that Heinlein “reached” with this book.)